mcstatus-io/website/README.md

 # mcstatus.io
 The NextJS server that powers the mcstatus.io website.
-This project is open source for contribution purposes only.
+This repository is open source for transparency reasons only.

 ## Requirements